 I was reading Star Wars from a Certain Point of View (yes, all about Star Wars here… ).
-The blue-boxed section is about the “e-learning” experience of officer from the Empire (the ‘bad’ guys), obviously ineffective.
+The blue-boxed section is about the “e-learning” experience of officers from the Empire (the ‘bad’ guys), obviously ineffective.

 It’s a reminder to us that education practices aren’t innovating enough compared to the breathtaking developments in other sectors.

 That’s the irony.
 We are upgrading many parts of our economy, from retail to transport to finance to healthcare, with breakneck speed.

 But we’re not upgrading the most important part as much or as quickly: Us, People.
 Human Beings.

 That needs to change, and we’re working hard to help.

 We’re working particularly hard to help up-skill the under-served groups of the economy: the factory worker, the F&B professional, the retail assistant, the store clerk, the construction worker… traditional “Blue Collar” folk.

 We believe that new (and newly-designed) jobs will be created in these existing industries and occupations, and their existing workforce needs the most help in up-skilling.

 We’re focussing first on the efficacy of the learning, taking into account shortening attention spans, and our new on-the-go, on-demand lifestyles.